-It is illegal for cyclists to ride on the sidewalk.
-So, cyclists are to ride as close as practicable to the right-hand side of the road.
+Cyclists are required to ride as close as practicable to the right-hand side of the road.
 However, they are also using their best judgment and may find it necessary to move closer to the middle of the lane.
-If a cyclist is too close to the curb, they run the risk of swerving left to avoid hazards, possibly obstructing the path of other traffic.
-See more information.

 Please help us improve our website by answering the following questions about your experience: